madskristensen/LessCompiler/README.md

 4. lib
 5. vendor

-You can stil reference these files from your own `.less` files, but they will not be compiled themselves.
+You can still reference these files from your own `.less` files, but they will not be compiled themselves.

 Saving the LESS file will then compile into CSS.